It plays a key role in hormone replacement therapy, but what are the benefits of progesterone after menopause? Find out here.

 The most common types of hormone replacement therapy are:

-- Estrogen and progesterone (combined).
-If you do have a uterus, you’re likely to be prescribed combined hormone therapy.
-That’s because taking estrogen on its own can increase your risk of developing uterine cancer.
+- Estrogen and progesterone (combined): If you do have a uterus, you’re likely to be prescribed combined hormone therapy.
+That’s because taking estrogen on its own can increase your risk of developing endometrial cancer.
 Once your periods stop, you’re no longer shedding the lining of your uterus (endometrium) each month.
-Because of this, estrogen treatment alone can result in an overgrowth of cells in your uterus, which can lead to cancer.
-But, if you add progesterone into the mix, this keeps the lining of your uterus thin and reduces the risk of cancer.
+Because of this, estrogen treatment alone can result in an overgrowth of cells in your endometrium lining, which can lead to cancerous changes.
+But, if you add progesterone into the mix, this keeps the lining of your uterus thin and reduces the risk of developing cancer.

 So, that’s one of the main benefits of progesterone after menopause—it makes hormone therapy with estrogen much safer.